scipy/scipy/doc/source/dev/toolchain.rst

 Python Versions
 ---------------

-SciPy is compatible with several versions of Python.
+SciPy is compatible with several versions of Python, and some specific decisions are still under consideration, especially with regard to future changes.
-[*NOTE: The level of support and dates is currently under discussion.
-This table shows what it could look like.*]

 ================  =================================================
  Date             Pythons supported